OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 >
 > To resolve the problem, select **Download Full Items**.
 > Depending on your connection type, you may want to uncheck **On Slow Connections Download Only Headers** .
-Actionable messages may not render correctly in Outlook for Windows if you have any of the following options enabled.
 -Download Headers and then Full Items
 -Download Headers or